EdenRidgway/XY-Wifi-Clock/Readme.md

 This is a replacement firmware for the XY-Clock with Wifi (and similar variants) found at https://www.aliexpress.us/item/3256804264884635.html and https://www.aliexpress.us/item/3256805364104474.html.
 The firmware is a fork of the EdenRidgway XY-Wifi-Clock Project.
 The firmware has the following features:
 * No need to install the Sinilink mobile app.
-Functionality is controlled from ESP8285 on the clock.
+Functionality is controlled via a web page served from the ESP8285 chip on the clock.
 * Easy setup of connection to Wifi network using temporary access point.
 * Synchronisation with a Network Time Protocol server (NTP) to get the correct time.
 * Use of onboard real-time clock chip with backup battery to allow operation when Wifi is unavailable.